 Mistake #5: Using template letters.

 A huge part of the credit repair process is sending in all sorts of dispute letters.
-Because writing dispute letters isn’t usually covered in your basic education, most people don’t know how to properly write them.
+Because writing dispute letters aren’t usually covered in your basic education, most people don’t know how to properly write them.
 As a result, many turn to one of the countless template letters online.
 These templates are excellent tools and guides to use, but the problem comes when people use the templates themselves instead of just using them as guidelines.
 So while it’s good to use them for inspiration, don’t rely solely on stock letters.

 Remember that credit bureau employees see thousands of dispute letters every day, so they can easily recognize when one is straight off a template.
 When they see template letters, they mark the letter as less important or frivolous because you are showing that you are not willing to put all your effort into it.
 Once flagged as having a frivolous dispute letter, it will be much more difficult for you to make steady progress.
 You also run the risk of not properly explaining the details of your particular situation.
 Tell a story while relating all of the pertinent facts relevant to your case.
 When you personalize your dispute letter, you have a much better chance of getting your letter noticed.